 Some data elements of Java can be shared between concurrent objects, while other data elements cannot.
 Data elements that can be shared between concurrent objects are termed shared memory or heap memory.
 All instance fields, static fields, and array elements are stored in heap memory and thus can be shared if multiple concurrent entities have access to them.
 Other data elements, such as local variables, formal method parameters, and exception handler parameters, are not shared between concurrent objects.
 As documented in ISO/IEC 24772-1:2024 6.61, data elements shared between concurrent objects must be synchronized to be accessed safely.

 Data elements that are shared between threads or executors without the use of synchronized can have their new values cached and can experience delays in writing updates.
 Other threads reading the current shared memory will get the old value until the cache value is written.
-Java provides the primitive volatile to ensure that all changes to a variable are atomic and the result is visible to all other concurrent objects that can also be accessing the variable.
+Java provides the primitive volatile to ensure that all changes to a variable are guaranteed to be made immediately to shared memory and thus visible to all other concurrent objects that can also be accessing the variable.
+It does not guarantee that updates to the same variable by concurrent entities cannot interleave or create completely wrong values, except for scalar types, including long and double.

 Alternatively, cache-coherence protocols on multiprocessor architectures can serve the same purpose.
-For example, 64-bit operations can be problematic since the operation could be performed as two separate 32-bit operations to a non-volatile long or double in many computers.
-Because other threads can read the value after the first write of 32 bits and before the second write, the value could be incorrect.
-By declaring the long or double variable as volatile, the writes and reads of the long or double variables are always atomic.
-Note, however, that many types or classes cannot be declared volatile.
+For example, multi-word operations can be problematic since the operation could be performed as multiple separate 32-bit operations in many computers.
+In this situation, other threads can read the value after the first write of 32 bits and before further writes, the value could be incorrect.
+In addition, note that instances of classes and composite types cannot be declared volatile.

 Concurrent access to an object must be synchronized to prevent data races and unforeseen results.
 To avoid unsynchronized access among threads, Java provides the synchronized keyword.
 Java provides synchronized methods to ensure non-interleaved access to an object of a class.
 The synchronized keyword indicates that a mutual-exclusion lock is implicitly acquired for the executing thread.
 For example: